 Fantasy Football is a strange topic.
 With most things, like real sports or politics or news, one can seek one source or one site and be informed enough to go about their business.
 But with Fantasy Football, people want as many sources sharing their opinion as possible.
 That’s why following these top 66 Fantasy Football Twitter accounts will make your Fantasy Football life better.

-UPDATE: I recently wrote a similar post for Fantasy Baseball — “99 Fantasy Baseball Twitter Accounts You Should Follow,” enjoy!
+I also wrote a similar post for Fantasy Baseball – “99 Fantasy Baseball Twitter Accounts You Should Follow,” enjoy!

 Once you’ve followed these writers, feel free to ask them a question.
 I spoke with several of them a few weeks ago and they explained how to get their attention and the best way get your Fantasy Football questions answered.

 Andy Behrens of Yahoo!
 Sports: @AndyBehrens – Andy is the guy you want your sister to marry: Nice, clean-cut, charming – and talks about Fantasy Sports all the time.
 And I think his Uncle owns a liquor store or something.

 Stephania Bell of ESPN.com: @Stephania_Bell – ESPN’s injury analyst.
 I met her a couple years ago and came away very impressed by a woman working in a predominantly male industry.
 I’d say 80-percent of Fantasy Football writers have no idea what it’s like to go full pads on a football team.

 Matthew Berry of ESPN.com: @MatthewBerryTMR – Without question, the biggest name in Fantasy Sports.
 Quality Fantasy infotainment 140 characters at a time.
 He told me that he gets over 30,000 tweets a month during football season, and he explains here what he looks for when someone asks him a Fantasy question.